Mueller considers new charges for ex-Trump campaign chairman

 Manafort’s lawyers, who deny that Manafort lied, will have an opportunity to respond and a judge is expected to hear arguments before deciding whether he breached his plea deal.

-Prosecutor Andrew Weissmann told the judge that prosecutors had not yet decided whether to file new charges against Manafort for the alleged lies, saying, “That determination has not been made.”
+Prosecutor Andrew Weissmann told the judge that prosecutors had not yet decided whether to file new charges against Manafort for the alleged lies, saying, “That determination has not been made yet.”

+The same is true of whether they’ll pursue the 10 felony counts they dismissed in Virginia or others they planned to drop in Washington as part of the plea deal, Weissmann said.
+Jurors deadlocked on those Virginia counts and convicted Manafort on eight others.

 Trump is facing continued questions about whether he might pardon Manafort.
 At the same time, he is playing down the significance of the guilty plea of his former lawyer, Michael Cohen, for lying to Congress.